Nicki Aycox: Career

 In 2007, Aycox appeared in the thriller film Perfect Stranger, alongside Halle Berry and Bruce Willis, as a woman trying to blackmail a wealthy advertising executive.
 The following year, Aycox was in The X-Files: I Want to Believe, the second feature film installment of The X-Files franchise.
 Filming began in December 2007 and finished on March 11, 2008.
 In the same year, Aycox starred in Joy Ride 2: Dead Ahead, the sequel to 2001's Joy Ride.

 In July 2009, Aycox began to portray the character Jaimie Allen (an undercover LAPD police officer) in the TNT action/drama series Dark Blue.
 It ended its run-on September 15, 2010.
 Her final acting role was in the 2014 film Dead on Campus.

 In 2015, Aycox released her debut EP, Red Velvet Room, which contained five songs of her own original music.

 Personal life and death

 In a March 2021 Instagram post, Aycox revealed that she had been diagnosed with leukemia.
-She died from the disease on November 16, 2022, at the age of 47.
+She died from the disease on November 16, 2022, at the age of 47, while receiving treatment at City of Hope National Medical Center in Duarte, California.

 Tributes were paid by Supernatural creator Eric Kripke, and by actors on the show, including Jim Beaver, Mark Pellegrino, Rachel Miner and Richard Speight Jr.

+A tribute to Aycox and other late cast and crew of The X-Files was made in the end credits of the 2026 director's cut The X-Files: I Want to Believe – Vrach Frankenshteyn.

 Aycox was married to Matt Raab.